mesosphere/dcos-commons/frameworks/kafka/docs/troubleshooting.md

 enterprise: 'no'
 ---

 The Kafka service will be listed as "Unhealthy" when it detects any underreplicated partitions.
 This error condition usually indicates a malfunctioning broker.
-Use the `dcos beta-kafka topic under_replicated_partitions` and `dcos beta-kafka topic describe <topic-name>` commands to find the problem broker and determine what actions are required.
+Use the `dcos $packagename topic under_replicated_partitions` and `dcos $packagename topic describe <topic-name>` commands to find the problem broker and determine what actions are required.

-Possible repair actions include `dcos beta-kafka broker restart <broker-id>` and `dcos beta-kafka broker replace <broker-id>`.
+Possible repair actions include `dcos $packagename broker restart <broker-id>` and `dcos $packagename broker replace <broker-id>`.
 The replace operation is destructive and will irrevocably lose all data associated with the broker.
 The restart operation is not destructive and indicates an attempt to restart a broker process.

 # Configuration Update Errors